NOTE

 ); % Note that the return value of getLogFunc must be always in natural logarithm.

 Suppose we want to sample this MVN Probability Density Function (PDF) via the ParaMonte Monte Carlo simulation library.
 To do so, the ParaMonte library sampler routines will make repeated calls to this objective function that we have implmented in the above.
+However, notice in the above implementation that we have suffixed the objective function with _bad.
+There are several good important reasons for such naming:

 It is, therefore, important to implement a numerically efficient, fault-tolerant MVN PDF calculator that resolves all of the above concerns.
 This is possible if we take a second look at the equation for the MVN PDF in the above and try directly implement its logarithm as our computational objective function,